The 7 best FREE cPanel alternatives (2020 edition)

 That’s the beauty of the FOSS world—developers are both skilled and generous enough to create incredible alternatives and offer them free-of-charge, just to make the community better.

-7 free cPanel alternatives to empower your server
+The 7 best free cPanel alternatives for 2020:

 This control panel might not look great, but that’s why we recommend combining Webmin with the Authentic Theme.
 These updated themes are easier on the eyes and make working with Webmin a little easier.